-- 5. Each message line is terminated by a carriage return <cr> and
+- Each message line is terminating by a carriage return <cr> and

-- 7. A command arriving before a previous command is completed cancels the
+- If command arrives before a previous command is completed, it cancels the

 A typical message from the PC to transmitter #1 asking for pressure: *0100P3 <cr> <lf>